krampstudio/webcomponents-talk/README.md

 -> html countdown

-## Early implementation
+## Early implementations

 ### Polymer

 - declarative approach
 - polyfill + util + everything is a web component

 ### X-tag

  - custom element only

 ### Bosonic

  - 100% w3c then transpiling to old school

 ## The hangover

-Vendors implementation nightmare
+ - Vendors implementation nightmare
-Google wants HTML imports / Mozilla prefers ES2015 modules The polyfills doesn't really work
+ - Google wants HTML imports / Mozilla prefers ES2015 modules
+ - The polyfills doesn't really work
-Shadow DOM is difficult to implement (HTML Import even more) The reality has caught up the fantasy : React
+ - Shadow DOM is difficult to implement (HTML Import even more)
+ - The reality has caught up the fantasy : React

 ## A new hope